LGBTQ rights in Malaysia: Kedah

 Under the Syariah Criminal Offences (Kedah Darul Aman) Enactment 2014 [En.18/2014], liwat (sodomy) and musahaqah (lesbian sex) are criminalised under Section 23 and 24 of the Enactment respectively, for which the punishment is up to RM5,000 fine, up to 3 years imprisonment, or up to 6 strokes of whipping, or any combination thereof.

 Under the Enactment, liwat is defined as "unusual sexual intercourse between a man and a man or between a man and a woman" while musahaqah is simply defined as "sexual relations between female persons".

 A woman convicted of musahaqah may also, in replacement or in addition of her sentence, be ordered by the Islamic court to be committed to an approved home for up to 6 months under Section 52 of the Enactment.

-A male person posing as a women in public is also criminalised under Section 26 of the Enactment, for which the punishment is up to RM1,000 fine or up to 1 year imprisonment, or both.
+A male person posing as a woman in public is also criminalised under Section 26 of the Enactment, for which the punishment is up to RM1,000 fine or up to 1 year imprisonment, or both.
 However, female person posing as a male is not criminalised under the Enactment.